 Michele R. Resnick, LCSW/MBA is a seasoned therapist and has been practicing Social Work in a variety of settings for more than 20 years.
 In working with couples, her goal is to help them heal from current and past hurts, understand the impact of individual family history on the present day relationship, and lay the foundation for a satisfying and loving relationship in the future.
 In addition to working with couples, she is also committed to working with adult individuals to help them achieve greater personal satisfaction and fulfillment.

 Michele earned her Master of Social Work from the University of Pennsylvania.
 She also holds an MBA in Healthcare Administration from Baruch College and the Mount Sinai School of Medicine.
 With her passion for working with couples, she trained at the Ackerman Institute for the Family in NYC.
 In addition to the Ackerman Relational Approach, Michele is influenced by John Gray, the Gottman approach, Esther Perel, and Terry Real, all renowned and well-respected couple’s therapists.
-Michele is a Bergen County Resident and married with two daughters.
+Michele is a Bergen County Resident and lives with her family.

 Silver Saporito, LSW is a Licensed Social Worker having received her Masters degree from Rutgers University School of Social Work.
 She is also a Certified Functional Nutritional Therapy Practitioner through the Nutritional Therapy Association.
 Silver provides individual, family and couples counseling.
 She specializes in the treatment of relationship issues, depression and anxiety disorders and nutritional health.
 Silver uses an integrative approach in counseling drawing upon Cognitive Behavioral Therapy, Solution-Focused Therapy, Mindfulness, Motivational Interviewing and many others.

 Silver works with couples experiencing relationship issues such as communication problems, difficulties involving trust, frequent arguing and feelings of disconnection.
 Silver integrates many theories and models when working with couples including John Gray, Terry Real the Gottman approach, Imago therapy, and other influential leaders in the field.